-Browse our extensive 2013 directory of Oktoberfest celebrations in the United States.
+Browse our extensive 2014 directory of Oktoberfest celebrations in the United States.
 Festivals and dates are sorted by each state for your convenience.
 This is the best list of Oktoberfest dates and locations in the United States.
 Check your state below for a list of the largest festivals.
+Also check our Top 10 Oktoberfest Celebrations in the USA.

 Largest Oktoberfest Celebrations in the US